thomasabishop/eolas/Programming_Languages/Shell_Scripting/Cron.md

   - shell
   - automation
 ---
+j

-In Arch Linux I use `cronie` for cron jobs
+In Arch Linux I use `cronie` for cron jobs.
+(There is no cron service installed by default).

 ````bash